Leskovac: Roštiljijada

 Roštiljijada (Barbecue week) is a grilled meat festival that has been organized in Leskovac for many years and takes place annually at the beginning of September.
 During the event, the main boulevard is closed for traffic for five days, and food stands are put up along the streets.
 The event brings visitors from all over Serbia as well as tourists.
 According to the TOL (Tourism Organization of Leskovac) in 2013, over 700,000 people visited the event.
 The organisers hold competitions, such as making the biggest burger, the Pljeskavica.
 The festival is the highlight of the season in Leskovac.

 International Carnival

 In 2009 Leskovac officially became an International Carnival city, admitted by The Association of European Carnival cities, which has over 50 members from Europe and America.
-The Leskovac Carnival is held at a time of Roštiljijada festival.
-Around 1200 people take part in the carnival, of which one-third part from abroad.
+The Leskovac Carnival is held during the Roštiljijada festival.
+Around 1200 people take part in the carnival, of which one-third came from abroad.

-The City Government considered separating this event in 2010. as a special tourist event which will be introduced as a special offer of the city.
+The City Government considered separating this event in 2010 as a special tourist event which will be introduced as a special offer of the city.